explainers-by-googlers/paymentlink/docs/explainer.md

 ## Non-goals
 - Pull payments are not in the scope of this proposal. *Payment Request* already exists to support 'active' payment method invocation for pull payments.
+- Define standardized URI schemes for various payment methods that don't yet have a standardized scheme.

 ## Use cases
 - Digital wallets integrated into the browser can detect the presence of a payment page and initiate a push payment for the supported payment methods.
 A few examples are listed below: